UW-Advanced-Robotics-Lab/uwarl-robot_configs/README.md

    > :notebook: this script will install automatically based on the **user name** (e.g. uwarl-orin) to identify the PC space
    >
    > :hot_pepper: It will install ROS Noetic for Ubuntu 20.04 automatically if your system does not have yet!
+   > It will install peak can for Jetson and adlink
+   > It will install libbarrett for Jetson

 4. Build: